jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

-# Airbn Data Analysis Project
+# Airbnb Data Analysis Project

 ## Introduction
 I love to travel, and nearly everywhere I go, I end up using Airbnb to book my stay.
 Over time, I've noticed an upwards trendline in cleaning fees for Airbnb bookings.
 This has me thinking that a good business opportunity exists in creating an Airbnb cleaning business.